Updated on: January 21, 2026

 How much does ventilation cost in an enclosed pool area?

 Ventilation solutions range from simple wall fans to sophisticated dehumidifier systems.
 Basic options might cost £500-£1,500, while comprehensive systems with automated controls can reach £3,000-£5,000 or more.
-The investment depends on your pool room's size, climate, and how much moisture control you need.
-Proper ventilation is worth budgeting for, as it prevents costly mold damage and keeps the space comfortable.
+The unit you will need will depends on your pool room's size, climate, and how much moisture control you need.

 Can I use my pool year-round with an enclosure?